 We need a realistic, transparent review of business rates that reflects the reality of life on the high street today and takes into account the fluctuations in trade from year to year.

 Finally we need to halt the unfettered and largely manipulated commercial property market where landlords often leave properties empty rather than accept a realistic rent for them.

 I know the retail industry inside out.
-Indeed a write on it for a national magazine and also in my own retail blog https://fiftyshadesofretail.wordpress.com/
+Indeed a write on it for the national trade magazine Retail Week and speak on retail on a national and international basis.

 Easy access, fair parking schemes (not necessarily free), mixed use and a professional promotion and events driven culture are all advantages used to entice shoppers to use out of town malls.
 Lets apply those to our town centres and bring them back to life!